One island. Thirty years. A forgotten war finally remembered.

 1) the documentary film to be completed

-2) the Japanese-English book translation of Gensou No Eiyuu (An Imaginary Hero) to be printed and released concurrently with the film.
+2) the Japanese-English book translation of Gensou No Eiyuu (An Imaginary Hero) to be published concurrently with the film.

 The Documentary: Searching For Onoda